Morris Friedell's Home Page

 Who are you to think that you can change the world?

 Returning to the human potential movement -- change proved more difficult than we had thought Ė yet I continued to believe that the human potential movement had a kernel of truth.
 I argued for the reality of human dignity as opposed to pessimistic views of human nature that would make us pawns of biology or society.
 I assigned books such as Alberti and Emmonsí _Your Perfect Right_ which showed how persons could work with their feelings and build their skills to realize democratic ideals in relationships.
 Aggressiveness and passivity were not the only options.
 (On this theme, William Ury, _The Power of a Positive No_, is an excellent 21st-century book.)

 Another book I assigned was _Manís Search for Meaning_, written by Viktor Frankl who survived Auschwitz to argue for the human capacity to manifest human dignity and realize values such as generosity, responsibility and self-expression even in great adversity.
 Part of me envied Frankl who had a dramatic story to tell.
 Life hadnít been easy for me Ė as a child I was clumsy and socially inept, and my parents werenít the greatest.
 I grew up to marry a fascinating but borderline and histrionic woman who turned out to be abusive to our children (sheís dead now).
 Some drama there, but all too painful.

-Now, fifteen years later, my mind works slowly and is easily overloaded and fatigued by complex interaction with the environment in real-time (games, conversation, etc.).
-This is consistent with the bitemporal hypometabolism in my brain PET and with the white-matter hyperintensities in my MRI, but it is not certain whether pathology is present, or whether the possible pathology is Alzheimerís or microvascular.
-Regardless, my work (morrisfriedell.com/Vision.htm) adapting traumatic brain injury rehabilitation methodology to dementing disease has affirmed the broad applicability of lessons learned from spiritual resistance to the Holocaust by persons like Frankl apply as well to the trauma of dementing disease.
+Now, twenty years later, my mind works relatively slowly and is easily overloaded and fatigued by complex interaction with the environment in real-time (games, conversation, etc.).
+This is consistent with the bitemporal hypometabolism in my brain PET and with the white-matter hyperintensities in my MRI, but it is not clear whether major pathology is present (after all, I'm 80).
+Regardless, my work (morrisfriedell.com/Vision.htm) adapting traumatic brain injury rehabilitation methodology to dementing disease has affirmed the broad applicability of lessons learned from spiritual resistance to the Holocaust by persons like Frankl.
 The Nazisí idolization of biology has again been found wrong.